 All other costs, charges and expenses which they sustain or incur in or about or in relation to the affairs thereof, including a monetary penalty assessed in a criminal or administrative action or proceeding, provided that the Director or officer had reasonable grounds for believing that their conduct was lawful, except such costs, charges and expenses as are occasioned by their own wilful neglect, default or knowingly unlawful act.

-Provided that the director or officer has acted in a manner consistent with the requirements for due diligence and reasonable prudence set out in Article 9.02 of this by-law.

 Subject to the foregoing, no Director or officer shall be liable for the acts, receipts, neglects or defaults of any other Director, officer or employee, or for any other matter permitted or performed by the Director or officer in executing the duties of their office.
 However, nothing in this by-law shall relieve any Director or officer from the duty to act in accordance with the Act and the regulations, or from any liability arising from a breach of such a duty.

 The Centre shall carry such sufficient indemnification insurance as is currently available and can be reasonably afforded by the Centre.
 Nothing in this By-law shall limit the right of any person entitled to indemnity to claim indemnity apart from the provisions of this By-law.